7 Ways To Improve Your Workout

 This tip is seriously one of my favourites!
-Working out in silence does absolutely nothing for me when I’m training, so I ALWAYS have my headphones on.
+Working out in silence does absolutely nothing for me when I’m training, so I ALWAYS have my headphones on and workout playlist ready.
 It’s really important that you pick music that you like and makes you want to work HARD!
 I don’t know about you girls, but certain songs release those feel-good emotions that help me to bust out another few reps or keep going instead of giving up.
-I would encourage you to remove any slow, sad songs that make you think about ex-boyfriends or other things that aren't going to motivate you during your workout.
+I would encourage you to remove any slow or sad songs that aren't going to motivate you during your workout.

 I know it can be hard to know whether you are completing an exercise correctly or not, especially if you are new to working out.
 If this is you and you workout in a gym, my tip would be to ask the gym floor staff on duty for help.
 They should be able to give you a few pointers.
 Remember that form is something that every single person struggles with at some point or another.
 In my opinion, the temporary embarrassment in asking how to do an exercise is much better than a long-term injury!

 If your body is even a little dehydrated, it may be tough for you to put in 100% effort into your workout.
-If you haven't drunk enough water during the day you may start to feel tired and lethargic, which can affect the amount and quality of the reps that you are able to complete.
+If you haven't drunk enough water during the day you may start to feel tired and lethargic, which might affect the amount and quality of the reps that you are able to complete.
 If you know you are working out that day, my tip would be to carry around a water bottle in your bag so you have constant access to it.
 It is also super important to hydrate after your workout to help replenish the fluid you lost sweating.
-Pure coconut water is also a great to have post workout as it is hydrating and contains a small amount of electrolytes.

 There are SO many people that skip this step, and it is so crucial.
-A proper warm gives your brain and muscles a chance to wake up, which will allow your body to work more efficiently when it comes time to bust out those burpees!
-Warming up is also a really important way to reduce the chance of injury.
+A proper warm up gives your brain and muscles a chance to wake up, which can help your body to work more efficiently when it comes time to bust out those burpees!
+Warm up exercises also help to reduce the chance of injury.

 If you don’t already foam roll as part of your exercise routine, it could be a great idea to start!
-Not only does foam rolling helps to improve flexibility and relieve sore muscles, but it can also help improve overall muscle condition.
+Not only do foam roller exercises help to improve flexibility and relieve sore muscles, but it can also help improve overall muscle condition.
 So spending a few minutes rolling out your muscles as part of your recovery can actually help you get more out of each workout!
-If you don’t own a foam roller you can find mine here.

 The best workout is one that focuses on your ENTIRE body.
 So if there are exercises that you know you don't like doing or you struggle to complete with correct form, focus on these first.
 That way you can approach it with a fresh mind and lots of energy, in turn allowing you to practice and become better with time.
 You can then move on to the exercises you love doing and are more comfortable with.